dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/data/overview.md

 - <xref:System.ComponentModel.IEditableObject> interface

   A class that implements the <xref:System.ComponentModel.IEditableObject> interface allows an object to control when changes to that object are made permanent.
-This implementation affords you the <xref:System.ComponentModel.IEditableObject.BeginEdit%2A>, <xref:System.ComponentModel.IEditableObject.EndEdit%2A>, and <xref:System.ComponentModel.IEditableObject.CancelEdit%2A> methods, which enable you to roll back changes made to the object.
+This implementation supports the <xref:System.ComponentModel.IEditableObject.BeginEdit%2A>, <xref:System.ComponentModel.IEditableObject.EndEdit%2A>, and <xref:System.ComponentModel.IEditableObject.CancelEdit%2A> methods, which enable you to roll back changes made to the object.
 Following is a brief explanation of the functioning of the <xref:System.ComponentModel.IEditableObject.BeginEdit%2A>, <xref:System.ComponentModel.IEditableObject.EndEdit%2A>, and <xref:System.ComponentModel.IEditableObject.CancelEdit%2A> methods and how they work with one another to enable a possible rollback of changes made to the data:

   - The <xref:System.ComponentModel.IEditableObject.BeginEdit%2A> method signals the start of an edit on an object.
 An object that implements this interface will need to store any updates after the <xref:System.ComponentModel.IEditableObject.BeginEdit%2A> method call in such a way that the updates can be discarded if the <xref:System.ComponentModel.IEditableObject.CancelEdit%2A> method is called.
 In data binding Windows Forms, you can call <xref:System.ComponentModel.IEditableObject.BeginEdit%2A> multiple times within the scope of a single edit transaction (for example, <xref:System.ComponentModel.IEditableObject.BeginEdit%2A>, <xref:System.ComponentModel.IEditableObject.BeginEdit%2A>, <xref:System.ComponentModel.IEditableObject.EndEdit%2A>).
 Implementations of <xref:System.ComponentModel.IEditableObject> should keep track of whether <xref:System.ComponentModel.IEditableObject.BeginEdit%2A> has already been called and ignore subsequent calls to <xref:System.ComponentModel.IEditableObject.BeginEdit%2A>.
 Because this method can be called multiple times, it's important that subsequent calls to it are nondestructive.
 Subsequent <xref:System.ComponentModel.IEditableObject.BeginEdit%2A> calls can't destroy the updates that have been made or change the data that was saved on the first <xref:System.ComponentModel.IEditableObject.BeginEdit%2A> call.